2013 Chapramari Forest train accident

-The 2013 Chapramari Forest train accident occurred on 13 November 2013 in the eastern area of the Chapramari Wildlife Sanctuary, between Chalsa and Nagrakata, Jalpaiguri district, West Bengal.
+The 2013 Chapramari Forest train accident occurred on 13 November 2013 in the eastern area of the Chapramari Wildlife Sanctuary between Chalsa and Nagrakata in the Jalpaiguri district of West Bengal.

-The accident killed or injured 17 Indian elephants and has been described as the worst of its kind in recent history.
+The crash killed and injured at least 17 elephants and was described as the worst of its kind in recent history.

 Background

 The Wildlife Protection Society of India reported that 20 elephants were killed in 2007.
-In 2013, the tally on the Chapramari track, specifically, reached 17 including those killed by 13 November accident.

 The number of wild elephants in all of India is thought to be about 26,000.

 Accident

-At approximately 17:40 on 13th November 2013 - Wednesday, an Assam-bound passenger train travelling through the Chapramari Forest, Udaipur City–Kamakhya Kavi Guru Express (19709), approached the Jaldhaka River Bridge at ~80 km/h and collided with a herd of 40–50 Indian elephants, killing five adults and two calves and injuring ten others.
+At approximately 17:40 on 13 November 2013, an Assam-bound passenger train travelling through the Chapramari Forest, Udaipur City–Kamakhya Kavi Guru Express (19709), approached the Jaldhaka River Bridge at ~80 km/h and collided with a herd of 40 to 50 elephants, killing five adults and two calves and injuring ten others.

-Surviving elephants fled but soon returned to the scene of the accident and remained there until being dispersed by officials.
+The surviving elephants fled but soon returned to the scene of the crash and remained there until being dispersed by officials.

 Aftermath

-Additional Divisional Railway Manager B. Lakra stated, "We have heard of the accident.
-All necessary actions are being taken.
-Special relief train has been sent and all Assam bound trains are being deviated through alternate route."
 The track was reopened for service after 12 hours.
-A meeting to discuss future prevention was held between forest and railway officials on 14 November.

-According to a telephone interview of Jalpaiguri divisional forest officer Bidyut Sarkar conducted by The New York Times, "one female elephant, whose leg was fractured by the train and was unable to stand, fell into a ravine below the track, unreachable by cranes or trucks, so veterinarians descended and set up a camp near her to provide treatment".
-The remains of one elephant were caught up in the structure of the bridge and necessitated disintegration for removal.
+A meeting to discuss measures to prevent similar collisions was held between forest and railway officials on 14 November.
+One female elephant suffered a fractured leg in the crash before falling into a ravine below the tracks.
+She was unreachable by cranes, and veterinarians set up a camp to treat her.
+The carcass of one elephant was lodged in the bridge and was cut apart by authorities.

-Some injured elephants remain in critical condition.